Pungyeon/golang-auth0-example/ARTICLE.md

 **TL;DR:** In this article, you will learn how to build modern applications with Golang and Angular.
 Throughout the article, you will build a secure Golang API that will support a ToDo list application that you will develop with Angular.
 To facilitate the identity management, you will integrate Auth0 both in your backend and in your frontend.

 ## Why Choosing Golang and Angular
-The technologies of choice for this article, as mentioned earlier, is golang for the backend and angular for the frontend.
-But why these two technologies?
+The technologies of choice for this article, is golang for the backend and angular for the frontend.
+But why have we chosen these two technologies?

 ### Golang
-Golang or Go, is Google's very own programming language.
+Golang (or Go), is Google's very own programming language.
 It's a statically typed and compiled language.
-Over the last few years Golang has become a very popular language, building applications such as Docker, Kubernetes and all of Hashicorps suite of programs.
+Over the last few years Golang has become a very popular language, being the language of choice for projects such as Docker, Kubernetes and all of Hashicorps suite of programs.
 Golang is not quite like other programming languages.
 It has a very strong standard library and can get very far before having to use 3rd party libraries, it compiles to a single binary, has amazing support for concurrency, testing & benchmarking and has a fantastic community behind it.

 Golang is by no means the perfect language, but the reason I use it every day, is for the simple reason that it get's the job done.
 Other than Python or Ruby, I don't believe there is a language as effective in time-to-deliver as Golang.
-The reason why I haven't chosen Ruby or Python being, I like statically typed compiled languages.
-It results in a faster application and avoids dependency hell, especially considering that Golang is cross-platform compiled.
+The reason why I haven't chosen Ruby or Python being, I prefer statically typed compiled languages.
+It results in a faster application and avoids dependency hell for the end user.
+Golang also has excellent cross-platform compilation support, making it even more attractive as a programming language.

-<gif> avoid complexity </gif>

 ### Angular
 Currently, the only real viable choice for writting a frontend is using Javascript.
-All browsers support it to a satisfactory degree, so we avoid strange dependency and compatibility issues.
-There is one exception, which is when people are using old versions of IE. To avoid these cases, I usually recommend detecting IE on the front page of your site, and suggesting that your users download Google Chrome or Firefox and then congratulate them for entering the 21st century.

-So, that's make choosing the frontend technology easy... right?
+All browsers support it to a satisfactory degree and so we avoid strange dependency and compatibility issues.
+So, that makes choosing the frontend technology easy... right?
 Nope!
-As of writing this article, there are currently three major frameworks for writing web applications: React, Vue & Angular.
-Now, you can 100% find an article which states that "Framework X is much better than frameworks Y & Z, because blah" or an article describing that all three frameworks mentioned are essentially dead, because of new framework.
+As of writing this article, there are currently three major frameworks for writing web applications: React, Vue & Angular (and 100 other smaller frameworks).
+Now, you can 100% find an article which states that "Framework X is much better than frameworks Y & Z, because blah" or an article describing that all three frameworks mentioned are essentially dead, because of some new framework.
 I'm not going to go into the politics of frontend frameworks, it's just not worth the effort.
 My own opinion is, that all three frameworks accomplish the exact same thing and the end result that they produce are... quite similar.
-All use yarn or npm to download 100+ MB's of god knows what in node_modules, and then compress all of this into a small 10 KB js file.
+All use yarn or npm to download 100+ MB's of god knows what in node_modules, and then compress all of this into  smaller html and js files.

-<gif> Magic </gif>

 I like Angular, because it comes with everything that I expect to come with a web framework.
 Some standard components, easy management of libraries, routing and authentication support.
 It makes life easy, and I like life, when it's easy.
 React is also a super strong framework, but I have OCD issues with javascript in my html, just like many people have issues with their different foods touching one another on their plate.
-At last, we have Vue, which is also a very strong framework.
+Lastly, we have Vue, which is also a very strong framework.
 As of now, I cannot tell you a substantial reason to choose Angular over Vue, nor the other way around.
 However, I started out with Angular and Angular does the job for me.

+Either way, Angular is another Google backed project, much like Golang.
+It has sprouted from it's old brother AngularJS, which was **THE** javascript framework a few years ago.
+The new Angular is not as popular, which I think there are a few reasons for.
+There is more competition with React and Vue.
+There were a lot of breaking changing at the start of Angular and the last reason, which cause a lot of confusion is the versioning convention.
+Instead of making versions such as 2.2.1.1, it was decided that all breaking changes would cause a total version aggregation.
+So, the current version of Angular (as of writing this article) is Angular 6.
+This makes it difficult to Google (ironically) and also weird to refer to, and there are many different ways to refer to it: Angular, Angular 2+, Angular 6, etc.

+Despite all of this, I still think that Angular is an excellent frontend framework for JavaScript.
+I love that it forces uses to use TypeScript and thereby standardising the structure of code and as mentioned earlier, I love the angular-cli toolbox, which comes with all the tools I need and expect out-of-the-box.

 ## Prequisites for Golang and Angular
 ### Golang
 We need to install Golang.
 That's easy.
 Golang is awesome in that way.
-For installation instructaions, please visit golang.org/install
+For installation instructaions, please visit https://golang.org/doc/install

 ### Angular
-Uff... so.
 First we need to install npm and node.
-That can be done using these instructions <link>.
+That can be done using these instructions https://nodejs.org/en/download/.
 From here on, we can type this command in our terminal or command line:

 > npm install -g @angular/cli

 Boom, we are ready.

 ## Building the Golang API
 Now we are going to build our Golang API.
 We will be using the web server framework 'Gin' for this.
 Gin is, like many other go frameworks, an open source project which simplifies creating API endpoints.
-Keep in mind, that nothing we will be building in this article is impossible or even difficult to do with the standard library of go.
+Keep in mind, that nothing we will be building in this article is impossible to do with the standard library of go.
 The only reason we are using gin, is because it simplifies and standardises our process a little, making life easier.
 We like life, when life is easy.

 ### Creating our In-Memory ToDo List
 Before we start writing our web server, we will start writing our component for handling a Todo list.
-Our implementation will be a static object, which will store all todo items in-memory perform CRUD operations on these todo items.
+Our implementation will be a static object, which will store all todo items in-memory and perform CRUD operations on these todo items.
 Essentially, we are mocking a very simple database.
-Typically, this is not a bad way to start out development, by creating a mock version of your database, before implementing your actual database.
+Typically, this is not a bad way to start out development; Implementing a mock version of your database, before implementing your actual database.
 Not only does it makes testing easier (and something that you can do from the beginning of your project), but it also helps implying an interface for our store (or database).

 So let's get started with our project.
-Golang by default will look for pacakges in the GO_PATH environment variable, which is places in the user directory of the system (i.e on unix systems ~/go).
+Golang by default will look for pacakges in the GO_PATH environment variable, which is places in the user directory of the system (i.e on unix systems ~/go & on windows %USERPROFILE%/go).
 Packages are then stored in ~/go/src/, and therefore, placing our projects here, will make our lives a lot easier (remember, we like this).
 I have placed mine in the directory ~/go/src/github.com/Pungyeon/golang-auth0-example and will refer to this directory as root (or './') from here on.

 In our root directory, create a new folder named 'store' and in this folder place a new file called store.go.
 In this file, we will write the following content: